Architecture of the Web Update Wizard

 runs in the background at all times, and operates in the SYSTEM security context.

-The SYSTEM security context is analgous to Administrator mode, and it is therefore
+The SYSTEM security context is analogous to Administrator mode, and it is therefore

 able to update files in locations which the logged on user cannot.
-Under Vista,
+Under Vista and later,

-where even an Administrator would be prompted by Vista User Account Control (UAC)
+where even an Administrator would be prompted by User Account Control

-the Web Update Wizard is able to update files without UAC prompts appearing.
+(UAC) the Software Update Wizard is able to update files without UAC

-The memory overhead of the Web Update Wizard service is from 2.5 to 5Mb of RAM.
+The memory overhead of the Software Update Wizard service is from 2.5 to

-is initiated from your application and therefore has zero ongoing memory requirement.
+check is initiated from your application and therefore has zero ongoing memory

-However, on Vista or tied down XP/2000 desktops it will not work, because, launched
+requirement.
+However, on Vista or later, or tied down XP/2000 desktops it will not work,

-from your application it inherits the same security context your application is
+because, launched from your application it inherits the same security context

-over time is likely to become the only viable option for providing automatic updates
+which over time is likely to become the only viable option for providing automatic

 As an application developer, you can initiate an update check using either a call